Software RAID on OpenBSD 4.8

 To test, I created a VM with two virtual disks, and installed using jpiasetz’s recipe with the following adjustments:

-- Use a mount point of none for sd0a
+-C forceflag from bioctl - Use a mount point of

 After rebooting, the steps to set up daily altroot sync are: